tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     Testing the extract_organism_name() function...
     Testing the organism_name2species() function...

 Great, the function is working!
-Let us define a new test to test the function that will generate the data structure we described at the beginning of this section.
+Let us define a new test for the function that will generate the nested data structure we described earlier.

 .. code-block:: python
     :linenos: